pace-neutrons/Horace/documentation/smg/10_build_release_process.md

 - The Herbert `master` branch is built and a zip release build artifact with MATLAB-release and platform-specific binary is created.

-- The Horace `master` branch is built and zip release build artifact with MATLAB-release and platform-specific binary created, which includes the last successful Herbert `master` build.
+- The Horace `master` branch is built and a zip release build artifact with MATLAB-release and platform-specific binary is created, which includes the last successful Herbert `master` build.

 The Horace build artifact is a single deployable unit to a specific MATLAB/OS platform.
 This is equivalent to the artifact created by the legacy MATLAB create release process.